 - Organic Chemistry I with Lab (4 credits)

 - Biochemistry I (3 credits - lab not required)*

 *Second semester of Organic Chemistry may be substituted

 **Courses completed on a quarter or unit system will be evaluated on a case by case basis.

 ***We do not accept Pass/Fail courses without a grade.

 A baccalaureate degree from an accredited institution or an equivalent institution must be awarded prior to matriculation into the program.
 A baccalaureate degree is a minimum requirement.
 Therefore, a master's or doctorate-level degree awarded in lieu of a baccalaureate degree will meet this requirement.

-- TOEFL score (if high school graduate of a non-English speaking country)
+- TOEFL score (if high school graduate outside of the United States)

 - If you have attended any schools outside of the United States, please provide a course-by-course WES evaluation.
 However, Canadian schools that provide English transcripts are NOT considered foreign.
 Please see the U.S. and English Canadian Transcripts section for how to report your work.